jonesrussell/blog-jekyll/_posts/2020-11-21-quickly-view-project-dependencies-on-the-cli.md

 description: "Learn how to create a simple CLI tool to view your project's package.json dependencies directly from the terminal."
 ---

-# Quickly View Project Dependencies on the CLI

 Ahnii!

 I frequently find myself wanting to check package.json dependencies while working in the terminal.
 Let me share a simple tool I created to make this easier.